 When ever you make money, Uncle Sam wants a piece of it.

-How Uncle Sam decides how much to collect, and how it's collected, that's where there's a bit more detail.
+How the United States government decides how much to collect, and how it's collected, that's where there's a bit more detail.

 Here's why I'm writing this the way I am.
 I see a lot of articles out there that try to explain taxes.
-Everything I find is just an overview with just general information.
+Everything I find is just an overview with just general tax information.
+But sometimes the really important information is in the details and deeper explanations that just don't seem to be out there.

 I've put together several FAQ pages on how your taxes work.
 I have a tax guide that covers a lot of the same questions but in a more explanatory manner.
 All of this so you can get the overview, then drill down into the details.
 You'll find links to articles with more detail on a topic as we go along.

-Here's what we'll talk about in this overview.
+Here's the important information we'll talk about in this overview.

 - No taxes are taken out of your Doordash paycheck.